tkb-github/attested-conjectures/zetzel.md

 The one truly great work of this kind for Latin is old, but still well worth reading:

 J. N. Madvig,  *Adversaria Critica ad scriptores Graecos et Latinos*  (1871-1884).
 Madvig is a truly great scholar, often undervalued because he did not go in for the pyrotechnics and polemics of a Bentley or Housman.
 He is always worth reading.

+*How does our growing dependence on digital texts affect the editor’s work?
+Students of Greco-Roman antiquity were among the first humanists to recognize and embrace the many advantages of digital resources, but our main repositories of texts, viz.
+[The Perseus Digital Library](http://www.perseus.tufts.edu/hopper/), the [Thesaurus Linguae Graecae](https://stephanus.tlg.uci.edu/), [The Packard Humanities Institute](https://latin.packhum.org/), and [The Latin Library](http://www.thelatinlibrary.com/) provide what are in essence digitized versions of pre-existing printed texts.
+What would a born-digital text look like?
+How would it make available the full range of information provided by a standard critical edition?
+Does it change in any way the very concept of an authoritative edition?
+The first major initiative to tackle the many challenges facing textual criticism in the digital age is The Digital Latin Library, a joint project of the Society for Classical Studies, the Medieval Academy of America, and the Renaissance Society of America.
+Its [web site](https://digitallatin.org/#main) contains a wealth of information on this and related digital initiatives.
+Developing the digital equivalent of an apparatus criticus has proven especially challenging.
+On this important topic, see,
+C. Damon, “Beyond variants: Some digital desiderata for the critical apparatus of ancient Greek and Latin texts,” in *Digital Scholarly Editing: Theories and Practices*, edited by M. Driscoll and E. Pierazzo.
+Cambridge: OpenBook Publishers, 2016.
+201-18.

 ### 2. The History of Texts (Recension)